Learning Support Faculty

 The Learning Support Faculty occupies its own dedicated accommodation, which includes two teaching rooms, a small meeting room, and an office.
 The Faculty is well-resourced, having two small computer suites, interactive whiteboards, a wide range of curriculum resources, and excellent reading resources provided through funding from ‘Awards for All’ (The National Lottery).

-The following points summarise some of the key areas where the Learning Support Faculty provides support for pupils with individual learning needs:
+The following points summarise some key areas where the Learning Support Faculty provides support for pupils with individual learning needs:

-q A supportive ‘primary classroom’ environment in literacy-based subjects for a small group of learners in Year 7
+- A supportive ‘transition classroom’ environment in literacy-based subjects for a small group of learners in Year

-q Teaching programmes to address specific skills devised by specialist teachers/visiting professionals from education & health services, or as detailed on a Statement of Special Educational Needs
+- Teaching programmes to address specific skills devised by specialist teachers/visiting professionals from education and health services, or as detailed on an EHCP (Education and Health Care Plan)

-q Monitoring and evaluating the progress of all pupils with individual learning needs
+- Monitoring and evaluating the progress of all pupils with individual learning

 Head of the Learning Support Faculty (SENCo)